Guardian Angels: Controversies

+In the early 1990s, the Guardian Angels was involved in a public controversy with American rapper Ice Cube following the release of his 1991 album Death Certificate.
+The group criticized the album’s lyrical content, arguing that certain songs promoted racial hostility and social division, and publicly condemned Ice Cube’s work in statements to the media.
+The Guardian Angels urged broadcasters, including MTV, to reconsider airing Ice Cube’s music videos.
+Ice Cube later responded to the criticism in his work, including a reference to the group on the track "Dirty Mack" from his third studio album, The Predator (1992), in which he made a dismissive lyrical remark about the organization.

-In 1992, Guardian Angels founder Curtis Sliwa issued a public apology for faking several subway rescues during the 1980s in order to gain publicity for the group.
+In 1992, Guardian Angels founder Curtis Sliwa issued a public apology for faking several subway rescues during the 1980s to gain publicity for the group.

 In October 2020, several people running for the New York City Council expressed concerns that the presence of the Guardian Angels might bring tension to their neighborhoods.

 In February 2021, Patrick Bobilin, a candidate for the New York State Assembly, posted a video to Twitter showing members of the Guardian Angels allegedly harassing and attacking protesters (including Bobilin), as they returned from a protest at the Stonewall Inn.

 In February 2024, several members of the Guardian Angels shoved a man to the sidewalk and put him in a headlock during a live interview with Sliwa at Times Square in New York City.
 During the interview—which came a week after a widely publicized brawl between several migrants and New York City Police Department officers—Sliwa stated that the man was a migrant.
 He also stated that the man had been caught shoplifting.
 In a later segment of the interview, Sliwa added, "[...]
 Let's just say we gave him a little pain compliance, his mother back in Venezuela felt the vibrations.
 He's sucking concrete, the cops scraped him off the asphalt [...]"
 The NYPD later said that the man was actually from the city's Bronx borough, and they provided no evidence of the man shoplifting.
 Sliwa told The Associated Press that he believed the man was a migrant because he spoke Spanish and had been encountered with other Spanish speakers during patrols.
 The police issued the man a summons for disorderly conduct.